 Emergency Contact Numbers

-Knowing the local emergency contact numbers is the first step in being prepared:
+Knowing the local emergency contact numbers is the first step in being prepared.
+Save these numbers in your phone and keep them easily accessible:

 Medical Emergencies

-Healthcare in China can vary widely, so it’s important to know where to go and what to do in case of a medical emergency.
+Healthcare in China varies widely between urban and rural areas, so it’s important to know where to go and what to do in case of a medical emergency.

 Steps to Take in a Medical Emergency:

-• Call 120: This will connect you to the ambulance service.
+- Call 120: This will connect you to the ambulance service.
 Be prepared to provide your location and details of the emergency.
+If you don’t speak Mandarin, use a translation app like Google Translate or Pleco.

-• Foreign-Friendly Hospitals: Identify hospitals in your area that cater to foreigners.
+- Foreign-Friendly Hospitals: Identify hospitals in your area that cater to foreigners.
 These hospitals often have English-speaking staff and higher standards of care.
-Examples include Beijing United Family Hospital and Shanghai East International Medical Center.
+Examples include:

-• Health Insurance: Ensure you have adequate health insurance that covers medical emergencies in China.
-Carry a copy of your insurance policy and contact information.
+- Health Insurance: Ensure you have comprehensive health insurance that covers medical emergencies in China.
+Carry a copy of your insurance policy and contact information for your provider.

 Natural Disasters